Out of the most non-toxic mineral-based paints I found in North America, BioShield Clay Paint is near the top of the list.

 The application is not the same as regular paint, or RomaBio mineral paint, which went on more conventionally and was more forgiving of my medium nap roller and beginner’s technique.

 I did have trouble finding the right brush and roller that did not leave such a textured finish.
 A more skilled painter should not have as much trouble with this.
-But the company was not helpful with me in finding the right brush and roller.
+But the company was not helpful to me in finding the right brush and roller.

 My medium nap roller left it quite textured.
 If you are new to painting or to clay paints, you might want to test out your brush and roller to see what the texture will look like.
 I was not happy with my texture and the company would not recommend a specific brush or roller.